SintraCascaisSesimbra.com

 The Serra da Arrabida coastline

-Quick Overview of Sesimbra’s Beaches
+The best of Sesimbra’s Beaches

-Best beach within walking distance of Sesimbra - Praia da Califórnia
+• The best beach within walking distance of Sesimbra - Praia da Califórnia

-Best beach for families - The Lagoa de Albufeira or Praia da Califórnia
+- The Lagoa de Albufeira or Praia da Califórnia

-Most beautiful beach - Praia do Creiro and Praia dos Galapinhos
+- Praia do Creiro and Praia dos Galapinhos

-Best surfing beach - The central and north Costa da Caparica
+- The central and north Costa da Caparica

-Where to escape summer time crowds - Praia das Bicas
+- Praia das Bicas

-For a touch of paradise - Tróia Peninsula
+• For a touch of paradise

-The map below shows the location of the best beaches within the Sesimbra region, the yellow line marks the Costa da Caparica coastline
+The map below shows the location of the best beaches within the Sesimbra region, the yellow line marks the Costa da Caparica coastline.

-The beaches from north to south 1) Fonte da Telha 2) Lagoa de Albufeira 3) Praia do Meco 4) Praia das Bicas 5) Praia do Ouro 6) Praia da Califórnia 7) Praia do Creiro 8) Praia de Galápos 9) Praia da Figueirinha 10) Praia de Albarquel 11) Praia Tróia Mar 12) Praia da Questa 13) Praia Atlântica
+Legend: 1) Fonte da Telha 2) Lagoa de Albufeira 3) Praia do Meco 4) Praia das Bicas 5) Praia do Ouro 6) Praia da Califórnia 7) Praia do Creiro 8) Praia de Galápos 9) Praia da Figueirinha 10) Praia de Albarquel 11) Praia Tróia Mar 12) Praia da Questa 13) Praia Atlântica

-Sesimbra’s beaches in the summer - updated for 2023
+Sesimbra’s beaches in the summer - updated for 2024

-In the summer the beaches of the Sesimbra region can get very crowded, with a combination of tourists and Portuguese day trippers from Lisbon.
+In the summer, the beaches of the Sesimbra region can get very crowded, with a combination of tourists and Portuguese day-trippers from Lisbon.

 If you are on holiday in Sesimbra the town’s beaches, Califórnia (5) and Ouro (6), are beautiful and a good choice for a beach day.

-The beaches of the Serra da Arrabida (also known as the Portinho da Arrábida) are picturesque but have very limited car parking, and are completely full by 9:30.
+The beaches of the Serra da Arrábida (also known as the Portinho da Arrábida) are picturesque but have very limited car parking, and are completely full by 9:30.
 Also, the coastline road near the Praia de Galápos (8) is closed to non-residents between 8am and 6pm May to October, and the detour is very long following the N379 as it meanders through the mountains.

-The Praia do Meco (3) is another good choice in the summer but if there are any sea breezes it will be strong here.
-Fonte da Telha (1) is a traditional seaside village but is again popular with Portuguese day trippers from Lisbon.
+The Praia do Meco (3) is another good choice in the summer, but if there are any sea breezes, it will be strong here.
+Fonte da Telha (1) is a traditional seaside village but is again popular with Portuguese day-trippers from Lisbon.
 The Tróia peninsula (11) is stunning but generally too far for a day trip from Sesimbra.

 Praia do Creiro beach